pinco227/dev.pi/TEST.md

         `Module 'SomeForm' has no 'errors' member`
     > - :heavy_check_mark: **FIXED**: Code was running with no issue while error was still showing.
 Fixed by creating `.pylintrc` file using
         `pylint --generate-rcfile .pylintrc` and modifying this line `generated-members=FlaskForm.*,Form.*` and adding `"python.linting.pylintArgs": ["--generated-members"]` to `settings.json` file.
 [CREDIT to this article](https://yann-leguilly.gitlab.io/post/2019-11-11-no-member-vs-code/).

+    > - Image upload issue: Heroku server doesn't allow for filesystem writes and even if it seems that uploads are working, it is only temporary.
 - ### Issues found while testing:
     > - Issue found.
     > - :heavy_check_mark: **FIXED**: Issue fix.